Enter a short description of the course.

 - Knowledge test (consisting of true or false type questions, multiple choice and reverse multiple choice questions, and crossword puzzle)

 Video Evidence: Basic Concepts and Principles

-This module presents a detailed account of the origin and history of digital videos in regards to their role as forensic evidence, including particulars of the principles and practice of CCTV and the impact it has had on modern day surveillance.
+This module presents a detailed account of the origin and history of digital videos in regards to their role as forensic evidence, including the impact of CCTV on modern day surveillance.
 To help illustrate the significance and inculpatory nature of video evidence, the module provides examples of real-life cases of use of video evidence during criminal investigations and court proceedings.
 Real-life instances of footage tampering and basic principles and issues related to content authenticity and admissibility are also discussed, along with a thorough analysis of the principles and procedures involved in the collection, recovery, enhancement and authentication of forensic evidence.

 Module 2 covered topics:

-- Digital videos as forensic evidence and impact of CCTV, principles and practice of CCTV
+- Digital videos as forensic evidence and impact of CCTV

 - Video evidence: Within and beyond the justice system

 - Instances of use of video evidence in criminal investigations and litigations

 - Concerns regarding content trustworthiness and examples of suspected footage tampering

 - Admissibility of video evidence: Principles of general acceptance, issues and concerns